Last updated on January 15th, 2022 at 10:23 pm

 - Try to use a lightweight but sharp axe as it will swing faster and generate more power.

-- Use old tires and put the logs inside it as it will hold the logs for further chopping.
+- Use old tires and put the logs inside them as it will hold the logs for further chopping.

 - Make sure your hands or palm are not sweating.